shipshapecode/shepherd/CONTRIBUTING.md

    __NOTE__: There is a `gulp` task that will automate some of the versioning.
-   You can run `gulp version:{type}` where type is `patch|minor|major` to update both `bower.json` and `package.json` as well as add the appropriate git tag.
+   You can run `gulp version:{type}` where type is `patch|minor|major` to update `package.json` as well as add the appropriate git tag.

 3. Provide a thoughtful commit message and push your changes to your fork using `git push origin master` (assuming your forked project is using `origin` for